 The central region is un-dimensioned and would be 'Allowed to stretch' to fit the remainder of the length of this span.

 Geometric line attribute

-An existing geometric line attribute for the deck should be copied and renamed to be DeckLineCentral, and then be edited to reference the DeckLineCentralReinf line reinforcement.
+The existing geometric line attribute for the deck should be copied and renamed to be DeckLineCentral, and then be edited to reference the DeckLineCentralReinf line reinforcement, as per the image right.